mkain112/mkain112.github.io/_posts/2024-07-01-Soft_Robotic_Crawler.md

 ### Spine and Vertebra

 ![Bendy Spine](/assets/soft_robot/Bendy_spine.jpeg)
-_Flexible PLA spine with 3D printed vertebrae for modular leg placement._
+_Flexible PLA spine with 3D printed vertebrae for modular leg placement_

 The crawler’s body used a **repurposed shipping strap** as the flexible spine—rigid in one axis and compliant in another.
 The vertebrae could slide or be replaced to tune gait spacing for terrain adaptation.